shuozhixu/HEAM_2025/README.md

 [This paper](https://doi.org/10.1016/j.msea.2021.141253) used an in-house interatomic potential to calculate some properties of Al<sub>_x_</sub>CoCrFeNi, where _x_ varies from 0 to 0.5.
 There may be other interatomic potentials for this MPEA.

-The paper in the referecen list in this GitHub repository explains why the first potential is preferred.
+The paper in the reference list in this GitHub repository explains why the first potential is preferred.

 ## Random structure